DigitalGlobe/mltools/README.rst

    pip install mltools

-You can now use the scripts found in /examples or create your own.
-Keep in mind that the imagery has to be in your project folder.
-Imagery in the format required by a MLA (e.g., pansharpened, multi-spectral or orthorectified) can be obtained with the gbdxtools package
+You can now copy the scripts found in /examples in your project directory or create your own.
-(https://github.com/kostasthebarbarian/gbdxtools).
-You need GBDX credentials to use gbdxtools.
+Keep in mind that the imagery has to be in your project folder and it should have the same name as the image_name property in the geojson.
+Imagery in the format required by a MLA (e.g., pansharpened, multi-spectral or orthorectified) can be obtained with the gbdxtools package (https://github.com/kostasthebarbarian/gbdxtools).

 DevOps